Life As a Pesticide Applicator

 - Clean or service machinery to ensure operating efficiency, using water, gasoline, lubricants, or hand tools.

-Skills Needed to be a Pesticide Applicator
+Qualities of a Pesticide Applicator

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.